CeceStar/trime/README.md

 # Trime login process
 ### (Brief 8 *Code and Collaborate Project - Client brief and a collaboration between FED and UX*)
-Client - Trime training app
+Client - Trime training app.
+Designed for Mobiles.

 ### About this Brief
 For this project we worked with the UX students at Hyper Island to develop a solution for a better user experience to Trimes training app.